Entry & Exit Requirements

 MALARIA

-The CDC warns that travelers to Africa may be at risk for exposure to malaria.
+The CDC warns that travelers may be at risk for exposure to malaria in Namibia, primarily in the northern regions of the country.
 Malaria is caused by a parasite found in Anopheles mosquitos, which are active from dusk until dawn.
 Prevention is twofold: the use of anti-malarial drugs and the prevention of insect bites.
+To protect against insect bites, cover exposed skin with lightweight, long-sleeved shirts and pants, consider treating clothes with permethrin, and use an insect repellent containing an active ingredient like DEET or picaridin.
+Apply sunscreen first, followed by the repellent (preferably 20 minutes later).
 If you choose to use an anti-malarial drug, as recommended by the CDC, see your physician for a prescription.

 SUN EXPOSURE